jasonsjones/singly-linked-list/README.md

 This is a javascript implementation of a [singly linked list](http://en.wikipedia.org/wiki/Linked_list) data structure.

-In simple terms, a singly linked list consists of one or more 'nodes'.
+In simple terms, a singly linked list is a data structrue that consists of one or more 'nodes'.
 Each node has a data field (which can contain any data--a primative value or complex object) and a pointer to the next 'node'.
 This differs from a 'doubly linked list` in that it does NOT contain a reference, or link, to the previous node.
-The implication of that means one can only traverse the list in one direction, starting from the head node.
-The idea of having a link to the next node is where this data structure got its descriptive name.
+The implication of this means one can only traverse the list in one direction, starting from the head node.
+The idea of having a link to the next node is where this data structure gets its descriptive name.

 This implemenation provides basic functionality of adding nodes to the front or back of the list, as well as the ability to insert a node at a given position